All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-$\mathcal{PE}$ stands for pointed equivalences: in every equivalence class we selected a special vertex (thus obtaining a ``pointed set'').
-Clearly embeddings of pointed equivalences $\str{A}(\sim_1)$ to $\str{A}(\sim_2)$ corresponds to embeddings of $\sim_1$ into $\sim_2$ (as relation) with the additional property that special vertices are mapped to special vertices.
+$\mathcal{PE}$ stands for \emph{pointed equivalences}: in every equivalence class we selected a special vertex (thus obtaining a ``pointed set'').
+Clearly, embeddings of pointed equivalences $\str{A}(\sim_1)$ to $\str{A}(\sim_2)$ correspond to embeddings of $\sim_1$ into $\sim_2$ (as relations) with the additional property that special vertices are mapped to special vertices.
 Thus we have an interpretation of the class of equivalences and their embeddings.
-Combining this with Theorem~\ref{thm:mainstrongclosures} we obtain: \begin{thm} The lift $\overrightarrow{\mathcal{PE}}$ of $\mathcal{PE}$ which adds a free order to vertices is a Ramsey class. \end{thm} \begin{proof} In the setting of Theorem~\ref{thm:mainstrongclosures} $\overrightarrow{\mathcal{PE}}$ forms a multiamalgamation class (Definition~\ref{def:multiamalgamation} where $\mathcal R$ is the class of all ordered structures in the language of $\overrightarrow{\mathcal{PE}}$ and the closure description $\mathcal U$ contains a single pair $(\str{R},\rel{}{U})$ where $\str{R}$ is a structure containing single non-special vertex.

-The Ramsey property of $\overrightarrow{\mathcal{PE}}$ then follows by Theorem~\ref{thm:mainstrongclosures}. \end{proof} To obtain the lift with the lift property it is necessary to order vertices in a convex way where every equivalence class forms an interval and in each of the interval the special vertex must be the first one.
+Combining this with Theorem~\ref{thm:mainstrong} and Theorem~\ref{thm:models} we obtain: \begin{theorem} The lift $\ordclass{\mathcal{PE}}$ of $\mathcal{PE}$ which adds a free order on vertices is a Ramsey class. \end{theorem} \begin{proof} Denote by $L^+_\mathcal{PE}$ the lift of language $L_\mathcal{PE}$ adding binary relation $\leq$.
+Apply Theorem~\ref{thm:models} to show that $\ordclass{\Str}(L^+_\mathcal{PE})$ is Ramsey.
+To apply Theorem~\ref{thm:mainstrong} we verify that $\ordclass{\mathcal{PE}}$ is a locally finite subclass of $\ordclass{\Str}(L^+_\mathcal{PE})$.
+This follows easily for $n=1$: Every structure $\str{A}\in \ordclass{\Str}(L^+_\mathcal{PE})$ such that every irreducible substructure of $\str{A}$ is in $\ordclass{\mathcal{PE}}$ is itself in $\ordclass{\mathcal{PE}}$. \end{proof} Note that to obtain a lift with the lift property it is necessary to order vertices in a convex way where every equivalence class forms an interval and in each such interval the special vertex must be the first one.

-Theorem~\ref{thm:pointed} is top of an iceberg and it is important that we can generalise it in combination with other structures.
-For example we have the following result whose proof is a similar consequence of Theorem~\ref{thm:mainstrongclosures} as in the above proof of Theorem~\ref{thm:pointed}.

-\begin{thm} Let $L$ be a finite relational language.
-Let $L^+$ denote the language $L\cup L_{\mathcal {PE}}$.
-Let $\mathcal{PE}\Rel(L)$ be the class of all $L$-structures together with a pointed equivalence.
-The embeddings of these structures preserve embeddings of both $\Rel(L)$ and $\mathcal{PE}$.
-Then the class $\mathcal{PE}\Rel(L)$ has a Ramsey lift adding a free order to vertices. \end{thm} We do not know an easy proof of this result even for the simplest case of one binary relation.
-It seems that the closure description (and thus Theorem~\ref{thm:mainstrongclosures}) is capturing the complexity of Theorem~\ref{thm:PEdelta}.
-However equivalences (interpreted as unary functions) presents an interesting interplay with other structures and this is the contents of the next section.
-This turns our attention to unary and $m$-ary functions.
+Theorem~\ref{thm:pointed} is only the tip of the iceberg and there are many applications of this technique.
+We give several examples in the next section.